davidhartsough/writings/src/markdown/racism-kills.md

 # What can be done?

 ## Redefine racism

+**EDIT June 1st**

+The organization, [Dismantling Racism](https://www.dismantlingracism.org/), has a great resource called [Racism Defined](https://www.dismantlingracism.org/racism-defined.html) that speaks to this best.

+---

 Unfortunately, I, like so many others, have always defined racism as a mere mentality — a negative stereotype.
 However, this definition fails to be wholly actionable and solvable.
 It is not operationalized and thereby not measurable.
 It is vague and unhelpful.
 If we want change, we need to get as specific as possible about what changes we want to see.
 And that begins with getting as specific as possible about the core problems.
 We need an outline of racism that is so descriptive of discrimination that it cannot be ignored as just "a few bad apples" with "bad hearts" and "evil feelings".
 We need to operationalize racism in the same ways that we have operationalized psychological phenomena such as self-esteem or loneliness.
 We can measure discrimination in specific behaviors.
 We can track our progress towards preventing those behaviors.
 We can push for changes to these numbers and demand reductions of racism based on metrics.